-Check with your doctor as soon as possible if you have any problems while using your Axotide puffer, even if you do not think the problems are connected with the medicine, or are not listed in this leaflet.
+Check with your doctor as soon as possible if you have any problems while using AXOTIDE

+ACCUHALER, even if you do not think the problems are connected with the medicine or are not listed in this leaflet.

-Like other medicines, Axotide puffers may cause some side-effects.
+Like other medicines, AXOTIDE ACCUHALER can cause some side-effects.
 If they occur, they are most likely to be minor and temporary.
 However, some may be serious and need medical attention.

-The most commonly reported side-effects are:
+The most commonly reported sideeffects are: